NewbiksCube/ChatBotRPG/README.md

 To aid in the construction of RPGs, this toolkit provides a number of modules that are inspired by current existing RPG creation kits and allow creators to build their own games and systems, without needing to have any coding experience.
 These are:

-- **Rules Engine**: The core of the engine - create powerful conditional logic that executes on timers or on each turn, which follows an "if-then-else" format
 - **Settings/Worlds**: Build interconnected settings with as nodes on actual maps, link them together with paths that have travel times between their settings, and overlay regions and features to allow dynamic descriptions of these locations in game
 - **Time Passage**: Sync your game to your computer clock or simulate the passage of its own time, allowing for dynamic pacing, changing world events, day/night cycles, and more
-- **Character Management**: Design NPCs with variables/status, equipment, backstories, and real schedules that allow them to move around the world
+- **Character Management**: Design NPCs with variables/status, equipment, backstories, starting locations, and real schedules that allow them to move around the world
+- **Rules Engine**: The core of the engine - create powerful conditional logic that executes on timers or on each turn, which follows an "if-then-else" format
+- **Keywords Matching**: Insert context when various names or keywords are used.
+Excellent for the recognition of names or phrases in your world lore
 - **Inventory System**: Full RPG inventory management for players and NPCs
 - **Random Lists**: Preset, generate, and use weighted random lists to help eliminate bias, such as the infamous "Elara" bias
-- **Keywords Matching**: Also called "Lorebook" elsewhere, insert context when various names or keywords are used.
-Excellent for the recognition of names or phrases in your world lore
 - **Scribe**: An in-built AI agent specifically for the purpose of scaling up the game-building process.
 Leverage its help for worldbuilding, writing rule files for your game automatically, generating character files for your game automatically, or just explaining the interface and UI to you.

 This is currently an initial preview.
 Full implementation of these modules is nearing completion, and about 90% of the features are now explorable.
 There should be enough there to help you begin forming large swaths of your game world and logic, while the rest of the features are completed in the near term, so despite it being a bit rough around the edges, feel free to start building serious stuff now and the engine will catch up to you.